-- Leave of Absence - A waiver of the distribution requirements (permission to take an additional course inside or outside concentration) - A change of concentration or program - Note: only MPhil students may change programs with a petition; MALS students must formally apply to the MPhil program. - Permission to have more than three classes with one instructor count toward either degree - Permission for a seventh or eighth year of degree candidacy - Transfer credit from another institution - Add the Graduate Certificate in Writing to their Academic Plan
+- Leave of Absence - A waiver of the distribution requirements (permission to take an additional course inside or outside concentration) - A change of concentration or program - o Note: only MPhil students may change programs with a petition; MALS students must formally apply to the MPhil program. - Permission to have more than 3 classes with 1 instructor count toward either degree - Permission for a seventh or eighth year of degree candidacy - Transfer credit from another institution - Add the Graduate Certificate in Writing to their Academic Plan

-The only petition that will be accepted from a non-degree student is the petition to transfer pre-matriculation credit into the degree program (this must be submitted with the application for admission to degree candidacy).
+The only petition that will be accepted from a non-degree student is the petition to transfer prematriculation credit into the degree program (this must be submitted with the application for admission to degree candidacy).
 Petitions for requests other than those identified above will be considered at the discretion of the GLS director.

-Students must submit petition requests in writing, via email or letter, using the Petition Form, along with any backup documentation, to the GLS office.
-Requests sent via email must be sent from the student's Wesleyan University email account.
-Petitions will not be reviewed until all relevant paperwork is received.
+Students must submit petition requests Electronically.
 The Petition Form is available on the GLS website.
-If approval of a petition is required in advance of registration for a specific term, the petition must be submitted at least one week in advance of the opening of registration for that term.
+If approval of a petition is required in advance of registration for a specific term, the petition must be submitted at least 1 week in advance of the opening of registration for that term.